 Adult Education/Aspire — GED and ESOL

 GED - General Educational Development (high school equivalency diploma)

 ESOL - English for Speakers of Other Languages

 Cincinnati Public Schools offers Aspire, an adult basic and literacy education programs, with free day and evening classes for adult learners.
 Aspire is part of the Ohio Board of Regents and the University System of Ohio.
-CPS' Aspire program (formerly called ABLE), serving adults since the 1960s, receives funds as part of a collaborative partnership with Jewish Family Service, River City Correctional Center, Education Matters Center of East Price Hill and the YWCA.
+CPS' Aspire program (formerly called ABLE), serving adults since the 1960s, receives funds as part of a collaborative partnership with River City Correctional Center, Education Matters Centers and the YWCA.

 Aspire's Mission: To provide adults with educational opportunities to acquire the academic skills necessary to become more self-sufficient and participate more effectively as workers, family members and citizens.

 Who do we serve?
 Adults age 18 and older who no longer are enrolled in K-12 educational programs and need to upgrade academic skills.
 (Children ages 16 and 17 may be served by Aspire, but they must be officially withdrawn from school.)

 Aspire helps people: